Formal Modeling and Verification of the Algorand Consensus Protocol in CADP: Verification

 \texttt{MN\_PRIME} and the subsequent \texttt{MN\_SECOND}, \texttt{MN\_THIRD}, \texttt{MN\_FOURTH} are obtained from their honest counterparts by replacing each occurrence of \texttt{B} with $1$.
 The process \texttt{HN\_PRIME} and the subsequent \texttt{HN\_SECOND}, \texttt{HN\_THIRD}, \texttt{HN\_FOURTH}, representing the case in which the malicious nodes do not coordinate to boycott the commit of the block, are identical to \texttt{N\_PRIME} and the subsequent \texttt{N\_SECOND}, \texttt{N\_THIRD}, \texttt{N\_FOURTH} with the only difference being that \texttt{N} is replaced by \texttt{MN}.

 Finally, we translate process $\mathit{MAlgorand}$ of Section~\ref{sec:model_malicious}, representing the behavior of the protocol with both honest and malicious nodes.
-Again we consider a case in which the total size of the network is $4$, with $2$~honest nodes and $2$~malicious ones:
+In the new file \texttt{MALGORAND.lnt} we consider again the case in which the total size of the network is $4$, with $2$~honest nodes and $2$~malicious nodes: